-occion i - outilitary of Additor 3 Results

-Financial Statements

-Type of auditor's report issued on whether the financial statements audited were prepared in accordance with GAAP on the accrual basis of accounting: Unmodified

-2).
-Internal control over financial reporting:

-Material weakness(es) identified? ☐ Yes ▼ No

-Significant deficiency(ies) identified that are not considered to be material weakness(es)? ☐ Yes ▼ None Reported

-3).
-Noncompliance material to financial statements noted? ☐ Yes ⊠ No

-Federal Awards

-4).
-Internal control over major programs:

-Material weakness(es) identified? ☐ Yes ▼ No

-Significant deficiency(ies) identified that are not considered to be material weakness(es)? ☐ Yes ▼ None Reported

-5).
-Type of auditor's report issued on compliance for major programs: Unmodified

-6).
-Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)? ☐ Yes ⊠ No

-7).
-Identification of major programs:

-Federal Program Title CFDA or Awa rd Number

-Minority Fellowship Program 93.24 13

-8).
-Dollar threshold used to distinguish between Type A and Type B programs: \$750,000

-▼ Yes □ No
+Financial Statements 1).
+Type of auditor's report issued on whether the financial statements audited were prepared in accordance with GAAP on the accrual basis of accounting: Unmodified 2).
+Internal control over financial reporting: Material weakness(es) identified? ☐ Yes ▼ No Significant deficiency(ies) identified? ☐ Yes None Reported 3).
+Noncompliance material to financial statements noted? ☐ Yes ▼ No Federal Awards 4).
+Internal control over major programs: Material weakness(es) identified? ☐ Yes ⊠ No Significant deficiency(ies) identified? ☐ Yes None Reported 5).
+Type of auditor's report issued on compliance for major programs: Unmodified 6).
+Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)? ☐ Yes ⊠ No 7).
+Identification of major programs: Federal Program Title CFDA or Awa ard Number Minority Fellowship Program 93.2 43 8).
+Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 9).
+Auditee qualified as a low-risk auditee?
+X Yes □ No

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2017
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2018